milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Developer Tools

+Android Device Streaming: Android Device Streaming, powered by Firebase, lets you securely connect to remote physical Android devices hosted in Google's data centers directly within Android Studio.
+It enables developers to test apps on a variety of physical devices and API levels to identify issues that might not be apparent in emulators.

 Artifact Registry: Artifact Registry is a service for managing container images and packages.
 It is integrated with Google Cloud tooling and runtimes and comes with support for native artifact protocols.
 This makes it simple to integrate it with your CI/CD tooling to set up automated pipelines.

 Assured Open Source Software (AOSS): AOSS is a service that enables enterprise and public sector users of open source software to easily incorporate into their own developer workflows the same scanned, analyzed and fuzz-tested open source software packages that Google uses.